neurocyte/zg/README.md

     defer case_fold.deinit(allocator);
 }
 ```
-This has a `setupWithNormalize` variant as well, but note that this also takes
+This has a `setupWithNormalize` variant as well, note that this also takes
 a `Normalize` struct, and not a pointer to it.